Albany, New York Therapists

 Effects of Education, Divorce, Poverty, and Other Contributing Factors

-The poverty level in Albany is 13 percent.
+The poverty level in Albany is 13%.
 This is lower than the New York state average but still significant.
 Poverty levels are an important part of mental health overviews for an area.
 This is because those who live in poverty are more likely to have mental illnesses and less likely to seek care.
-This might be due to lack of access or an inability to afford treatment.
+This might be due to a lack of access or an inability to afford treatment.

 Education rates are another important factor.
 People with higher levels of education are much more likely to seek care for mental illness.
-About 37 percent of adults in Albany have a bachelor’s or more advanced degree.
+About 37% of adults in Albany have a bachelor’s or more advanced degree.
 Considering that many people in the region do not seek care, education is not the only factor.
 However, it is a significant one.

 Mental Health Resources in Albany